 Take a tour of the Azure IoT Central UI

-You're currently viewing the original IoT Central documentation.
-To view the updated preview features documentation go to What is Azure IoT Central (preview features)?.
+You're currently viewing the IoT Central documentation for application templates that use generally available features.
+To view the documentation for application templates that use preview features, go to What is Azure IoT Central (preview features)?.

 This article introduces you to the Microsoft Azure IoT Central UI.
 You can use the UI to create, manage, and use an Azure IoT Central solution and its connected devices.

 As a builder, you use the Azure IoT Central UI to define your Azure IoT Central solution.
 You can use the UI to:

 - Define the types of device that connect to your solution.